GSA-TTS/FAC-transition-site/src/resources/workbooks/federal-awards-audit-findings.md

 ### Column J: Repeat Findings from Prior Year

 Select "Y" if the audit finding is a repeat from the immediate prior audit.

-If it is not a repeat, select "N".
+If it is not a repeat finding, select "N".

 ### Column K: If Repeat Finding, provide Prior Year Audit Finding Reference Number(s)